KSDunne/whisper_riding_school/README.md

 #### Responsiveness of features tested using Chrome DevTools

- - All features were tested for the intended look and responsiveness using Chrome DevTools on iPhone SE, 375px wide, iPad Mini, 768px wide and Nest Hub Max,1280px wide.
+ - All features were tested for the intended look and responsiveness using Chrome DevTools on iPhone SE, 375px wide, iPad Mini, 768px wide and Nest Hub Max,1280px wide

- - I also consistently tested the look and responsiveness down to 300px throughout development.
+ - I also consistently tested the look and responsiveness down to 300px throughout development

- - All features passed responsiveness testing and looked good on all mentioned devices.
+ - All features passed responsiveness testing and looked good on all mentioned devices

- - See responsive feature testing results in the screenshot below.
+ - See responsive feature testing results in the screenshot below

- - Most importantly the 'what we offer' box section, the video, the contact form and the map are all fully responsive.
+ - Most importantly the 'what we offer' box section, the video, the contact form and the map are all fully responsive

  - I have confirmed that the form works on the contact page.
-It requires some entries, it will only accept an email in the email box and the submit button works as intended.
+It requires some entries, it will only accept an email in the email box and the submit button works as intended

 | responsiveness              | index | around the world | contact |
 | --------------------------- | ----- | ---------------- | ------- |